hantsy/nestjs-rest-sample/docs/config.md

 });
 ```

-For the container deployment or cloud deployment, setup the configuration in the system's environment variables or  K8s *ConfigMap* is more popular.
+For the container deployment or cloud deployment, setup configuration in a config server or as environment variables or  K8s *ConfigMap* is more popular.

-Personally, I prefer use a default configuration in development phase, and use environmental variables to override it in the production.
+Personally, I prefer use a default hard-coded configuration in the development phase, and use environmental variables to override it in the production.

 Nestjs also support load custom configuration where it can read configurations from the environment variables freely.